RainbowMiner/RainbowMiner/README.md

 - **ServerUser** = enter the server's username (if auth)
 - **ServerPassword** = enter the server's password
 - **EnableServerConfig** = set to "1" to use the server's config files on this rig
+- **EnableServerPools** = set to "1" to use the server's pool/coins/balance statistics and mine exactly to those pools (except for MiningRigRentals)
+  Note: With this setting, it is possible to let the server rig control pools/coins/balance data of the client.
+This reduces network traffic significantly, but overrides the local pool setup.
+MiningRigRentals is exluded - this pool always runs locally.
 - **ServerConfigName** = list of config files to be downloaded if "EnableServerConfig" is set to "1".
 Possible values are "algorithms","coins","config","miners","ocprofiles","pools"
 - **ExcludeServerConfigVars** = list of parameter names in config.txt or pools.config.txt, that should -not- be overwritten with server values (best is to leave it as is).
   For pools.config.txt: